kalypso63/social_auth/README.md

 * Install the extension using the Extension Manager
 * Register new app on Facebook, Twitter, Google or Linkedin and follow the instructions.
 Some examples are detailed on Hybrid auth user guide [http://hybridauth.sourceforge.net/userguide.html]
-* Configure via Extension Manager and add key + appId for each social provider & set options for fe_users creation
+* Configure via Extension Manager and add key + appId for each social provider & set options for fe_users creation (users pid and default usergroup id are required !)
 * Add the static TS (typoscript) to your typoscript template

 ## Frontend plugin integration